 The coach should start teaching you advanced drills and rolls.
 Competitors and experienced students are going to advance way faster, of course.

 Most dojos will hold two or three training sessions for BJJ beginners.
 If you’d like to advance faster, you can always call your jiu-jitsu school and schedule one-on-one sessions.

-However, in some dojos, you can pay more money to train every day.
-For example, three times per week, the regular BJJ classes could cost 100 dollars on average.
+However, you can pay more money to train daily in some dojos.
+For example, the regular BJJ classes could cost 100 dollars on average three times per week.

 Otherwise, some jiu-jitsu schools may allow “unlimited hours of training sessions” for 200 dollars.

 Remember that more weekly training sessions will allow you to progress more quickly.
 However, your progress depends on your skills and BJJ study and training outside of the dojo at home.